• Skip to main content

 Watersport, adventure, and other shore excursion options to pre-book

 We tend to hire independent tours rather than go with the ship’s excursion.
-Often independent tours to have fewer participants, therefore a more personal experience.
+Often independent tours to have fewer participants, therefore, a more personal experience.
 We also find that they cost less and often give us more.

-The downside is that you need to carefully read the cancellation policy as weather can change a ship’s itinerary, even at the last minute.
+The downside is that you need to carefully read the cancellation policy, as weather can change a ship’s itinerary, even at the last minute.

 Here are four that look really appealing and are well-liked by those who filled out reviews.

 • Bus Tour & Snorkel: This 4.5-hour tour includes stops at an Aloe Vera Factory, the Casibari Rock Formation, Natural Bridge, Alto Vista Chapel, and California Light House before snorkelling at Arashi Beach.
-Reserve a bus with snorkelling tour here.
+Reserve a bus tour with snorkelling here.

 • ATV Tour with Natural Pool Swim: This 4-hour tour includes a solo or double ATV ride along the north coast, along with a swim in a natural pool.
 Reserve your ATV adventure here.